pydantic/pydantic/docs/usage/models.md

 #> x=1 y='y' z=3
 ```

-If the name of the concrete subclasses is important, you can also override the default behavior:
+If the name of the concrete subclasses is important, you can also override the default name generation:

 ```py
 from typing import Any, Generic, Tuple, Type, TypeVar